FELT-Labs/documentation/README.md

 * Ecommerce providing better products to customers
 {% endhint %}

-FELT makes this process simple by providing our own algorithms for training the models and then aggregating them.
+FELT makes federated learning simple by providing its own algorithms for training and aggregating models.
 We rely on Ocean protocol to handle everything around data management.
-All models are encrypted during the exchange, so only approved parties can use them.
-Data scientists can pick any compatible data published on Ocean protocol and use them for training.
-They can use algorithms provided by FELT or even create algorithms for their specific use-case and then simple run them through FELT.
-Finally, data providers can set prices on their data and get paid for providing their data.
+Our platform allows data scientists to easily select any compatible data published on Ocean and use it to train their models.
+They can choose our algorithms or create their own for their specific use case, and run them seamlessly through FELT.
+Meanwhile, data providers can set prices on their data and get paid for providing compute to their private data.

 _There are multiple approaches to federated learning.
 At the moment, FELT implements only one of them, but we have plans to extend this in the future._